Last modified by Phillip - 15 hours ago

 Research Interests:

-• “Gender, Childhood, and Education in the Post-Emancipation Caribbean,” The Cambridge History of the Caribbean, Volume II: The Long Emancipation (forthcoming)
+“Gender, Childhood, and Education in the Post-Emancipation Caribbean.”
+The Cambridge History of the Caribbean: Volume II, the Long Emancipation.
+Cambridge University Press.
+Forthcoming.

-• Black Freedom and Schooling in Nineteenth-Century Cuba, University of Florida Press, forthcoming
+Black Freedom and Education in Nineteenth-Century Cuba.
+University of Florida Press, January 2025.

 Department